jeffwilcox/jeffwilcox.blog/_posts/2018-04-04-seattle-network.md

 ---

 I'm proud to live in Seattle, where affordable symmetric 1000 Mbps Internet is common in multi-family buildings and some area single-family homes, served by a great regional network.
-It has been an interesting journey improving my home network over the past few years: one that I wanted to document and share in this post.
+It has been an interesting journey improving my home network over the past few years.

+After 2 years with Ubiquiti Networks equipment (18 months on their UniFi platform),

 This post will be too long and will cover multiple semi-related topics: